juniinacio/RaspberryPi-PoSh/README.md

 About
 -----
-RaspberryPi-PoSh is a PowerShell v6 module for provisioning Kodi onto the Raspberry Pi under a Linux-, macOS- based system.
+RaspberryPi-PoSh is a PowerShell v6 module for provisioning Kodi onto the Raspberry Pi under Linux-, macOS- based systems.

 The reason I created this module is that I wanted to easily backup my Raspberry Pi, install/re-install it or in case of corruption, do a full restore.
 I also wanted the possibility to update the device for family and friends.

-I sucked with bash scripting, so when Microsoft released PowerShell for Linux, I saw the opportunity to rewrite my existing, non maintainable bash scripts to PowerShell.
+I sucked with bash, so when Microsoft released PowerShell for Linux, I saw the opportunity to rewrite my poor bash scripts to PowerShell.

-Last but not least, I wanted to play around with PowerShell v6 in particular classes.

 Prerequisites
 -------------